eclipse-archived/ceylon-lang.org/documentation/1.0/tour/comprehensions.md

 ## Comprehensions

-A comprehension is a convenient way to tranform, filter, or combine a stream or streams of values before passing the result to a function.
+A comprehension is a convenient way to transform, filter, or combine a stream or streams of values before passing the result to a function.
 Comprehensions always appear as arguments to [sequenced parameters](../named-arguments/#sequenced_parameters)